Ceres Power (LON:CWR) Stock Price Down 38.5% – Time to Sell?

-Separately, Berenberg Bank restated a “buy” rating and set a GBX 650 ($8.24) price target on shares of Ceres Power in a report on Wednesday, January 29th.
+Separately, Berenberg Bank reissued a “buy” rating and issued a GBX 650 ($8.24) price objective on shares of Ceres Power in a research report on Wednesday, January 29th.

 Ceres is a leading developer of clean energy technology: electrolysis for the creation of green hydrogen and fuel